 To make your paper mache bowl. you’ll need: Paper mache paper pulp pre-mix, a tub to mix it in and water, small bowl or jar with water , clay tools, a large bowl mold wrapped in plastic wrap or aluminum foil as a “mold”, a dust mask and possibly eye- protection, paper towels.
 Find supplies here.
 I grabbed a few in progress still shots from the video so you could see a few more steps.

 This paper mache project is different than the old school paper mache from when I was a kid.
-We would take newspaper strips, equal parts water and flour to create a paper mache paste, cling film and a bowl for a mold (or even a balloon to make a pinata!).
+We would take newspaper strips, equal parts of a cup of water and a cup of flour to create a paper mache paste and add a cup of white glue.
+We’d cover our item in cling film and a bowl for a mold (or even a balloon to make a pinata!).
+It’s almost like a wallpaper paste.
 You can still make a paper mache bowl that way like mixing the flour and water until it has the consistency of pancake batter, and then letting your newsprint soak until its somewhat saturated.
 Once the strip of newspaper is saturated, create layers by adding one strip and crossing over another.
 Continue to build up layers of soaked newsprint paper, smoothing as you go.
 Let it dry for several days, and then it can be trimmed with scissors and then painted with craft paint and sealed with decoupage medium or varnish.
 While this paper mache technique is fun (and messy), it has a few downsides… One, the layers can de-laminate when painted and after the first layer, if the layers are too thick, it can mold instead of dry.
 Two, the paper can easily fall a part when using, or if it’s not soaked enough, won’t adhere to the layer underneath.
 The third issue or an organic one.
 Anything with part flour in it can attract pests and bugs that like to eat flour, so if you want to keep your paper mache bowl a long time, that could be an issue ( and if you have a gluten-intolerence, you may want to use a different recipe as well.).
 All I can say, as kind those were fun projects, but from a parent’s point of view, they were probably a disaster with a headache-inducing clean up.
 I might try this project again one day, but for now, I’ll stick to my pre-mix.

 Paper Mache Pre-mix has a dough-like texture and is easy to mold and form

-I found by placing paper towel or parchment paper under the DIY paper mache bowl before working made it easier to form the rim of when making your rounded shape.
+I found by placing paper towel or parchment paper under the DIY paper mache bowl before working made it easier to form the rim of when making your rounded shape at the top of the bowl.

-After the bowl is formed around the mold and smoothed out (This is where a small bowl of water comes in handy.
-Keeping your fingers wet help it to smooth and glide over the paper mache mixture.), make two “snakes” with the mixture and press them flat to form a rim at the top and at the bottom foot using your clay tools to help adhere them .
+After the entire bowl is formed around the mold and smoothed out (This is where a small bowl of water comes in handy.
+Keeping your fingers wet help it to smooth and glide over the paper mache mixture), make two “snakes” with the mixture and press them flat to form a thick rim detail at the top and at the bottom foot using your clay tools (or the round end of the back end of the paintbrush) to help adhere them.

 Once this step is completed, place in a flat place and let it dry over a few days.
 I placed a monitored fan on mine during the day to help it dry faster.